 Chris Richardson – pop music archaeologist – is the creator behind Zero to 180: Three-Minute Magic, a music history blog that spotlights deserving artists, as well as songwriters, musicians, producers, engineers, arrangers, and label owners, who have not received their proper historical recognition.
 Zero to 180 – which turns five in December, 2017 – serves as a forum for examining the “old fogie roots of modern rock,” and vehicle for championing under-celebrated studio songcraft of all types and stripes worldwide.
-Zero to 180 completed a Silver Spring music history trilogy in 2017, with original research that chronicles the extensive recorded legacy of Track Recorders – including a special spotlight on the studio’s Chief Engineer, Bill McCullough – as well as independent music label, Adelphi Records, founded by Gene Rosenthal.
+Zero to 180 completed a Silver Spring music history trilogy in 2017, with original research that chronicles the extensive recorded legacy of Track Recorders – including a special spotlight on the studio’s Chief Engineer, Bill McCullough – as well as independent music label, Adelphi Records, founded by Gene Rosenthal in 1968.

 Richardson enjoyed his first Washington, DC-area radio appearance 20 years prior in 1997 as Guest Programmer of the Day with veteran radio host, John Hall, on WRNR’s “Hall’s Bar & Grill” in Annapolis.
 Not long after, Richardson would reappear on radio as the Rocksteady Kid, programming classic sounds in 1960s & 70s Jamaican popular music for University of Maryland’s WMUC campus station.
 In 2004, Richardson would enjoy a pair of appearances with WKHS’s late, great Charlie Coleman programming all-truck driving song radio shows.
 Most recently, Richardson appeared with WPFW’s long-time community fixture, Andrea Bray, in 2016.